 - Can’t replace it?
 Then put it in a container filled with milk, or in your mouth next to your cheek.

-Your dentist will also check to see if there are additional injuries to the neighboring teeth that need to be treated.
+Your dentist will also check to see if there are additional injuries to the neighboring teeth that need to be treated to prevent tooth damage.

 Dental Bonding